 Are you looking for an exceptional inspector that will dramatically outperform the average home inspector alternative?
-Do you understand the true value of a home inspection and are you willing to pay a little more for a substantially superior report and the time it takes to write up?
+Do you understand the true value of a home inspection and are you willing to pay more for a substantially superior report and the time it takes to write up?
 There is simply tremendous variation in what you can receive from a home inspection so caution is clearly needed.
-If you understand how foolish it can be to choose an inspector based primarily on price, then you have come to the right spot.
+If you understand how foolish it can be to choose an inspector based on price, then you have come to the right spot.
 I offer true value.

 Ask about experience: